ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-01-introduction.md

 ## Why Test?

-There are a number of compelling reasons to properly test a research code:
+There are a number of compelling reasons to properly test research code:

 - Show that physical laws or mathematical relationships are correctly encoded
 - Check that code works when running on a new system